The historical and modern concept of the Family Office

 U.S.taxation of individuals and trusts

-The taxable income of US citizens, tax residents and domestic trusts is subject to a graduated rate schedule.
+The taxable income of US citizens, tax residents and domestic tr>U.S.taxation of individuals and trusts-section-end">ed rate schedule.
 The top marginal tax rate on the ordinary income of individuals and trusts is 39.6%.
 Long-term capital gains and qualified dividends are taxed at a top income tax rate of 20%.
 In some cases, the Alternative Minimum Tax (AMT) may apply.
 AMT has a top marginal rate of 28% and applies when it exceeds the regular income tax of an individual or trust.

 US taxation of partnerships